US and China clash over ‘belt and road’ in Afghan resolution

-UNITED NATIONS (AP) — The United States and China have clashed over Beijing’s $1 trillion “belt and road” infrastructure program after the Security Council unanimously approved a bare bones resolution extending the mandate of the U.N. political mission in Afghanistan for six months.
+UNITED NATIONS (AP) — The United States and China clashed Friday over Beijing’s $1 trillion “belt and road” global infrastructure program after the Security Council unanimously approved a bare bones resolution extending the mandate of the U.N. political mission in Afghanistan for six months.

-Last year’s resolution extending the mission’s mandate for a year welcomed and urged further efforts to strengthen regional economic cooperation involving Afghanistan, including through the “belt and road” program linking China to Europe, Africa and other parts of Asia.
+Last year’s resolution extending the mission’s mandate for a year welcomed and urged further efforts to strengthen regional economic cooperation involving Afghanistan, including through the massive “belt and road” initiative to link China to Europe, Africa and other parts of Asia.
+The 2016 and 2017 council resolutions had similar language.

-Council diplomats said China wanted that language included this year — but the U.S. objected.
+Council diplomats said China wanted the “belt and road” language included in this year’s resolution — but the United States objected.

-U.S. deputy ambassador Jonathan Cohen said after Friday’s vote that “China held the resolution hostage and insisted on making it about Chinese national political priorities rather than the people of Afghanistan,” citing the “belt and road” initiative.
+U.S. deputy ambassador Jonathan Cohen told the council after the vote that “China held the resolution hostage and insisted on making it about Chinese national political priorities rather than the people of Afghanistan.”

 Most Read Nation & World Stories